Read More »

 In the monthly column “Stay in No Realms: Seeking and Essaying,” award-winning memoirist and teacher Christopher Martin will envision creative nonfiction as a pilgrimage by which writers can reckon their own lives and experiences as art.
 Alongside readers, he’ll consider the inherent challenges of the creative nonfiction path, ever mindful of the greater aims and the real work of this often misunderstood form, aims and work that include fostering empathy, learning who we are, and enriching our shared humanity.
 Click here to read Christopher’s blog posts.

-Christopher Martin, 2018 Georgia Author of the Year in Memoir, is author of This Gladdening Light: An Ecology of Fatherhood and Faith, published by Mercer University Press and recipient of the Will D. Campbell Award in Creative Nonfiction.
+Christopher Martin, the 2018 Georgia Author of the Year in Memoir, is author of This Gladdening Light, published by Mercer University Press, recipient of the Will D. Campbell Award in Creative Nonfiction, and featured in the AJC, ArtsATL, and the Literary Atlanta podcast.
 Janisse Ray called this memoir an “honest, gritty, and transcendent book” that “explores a theology of love.”
-A contributing editor at New Southerner and the author of three poetry chapbooks, Chris teaches English at Kennesaw State University and creative nonfiction at the Appalachian Young Writers Workshop.
+The author of three poetry chapbooks and recipient of the George Scarbrough Poetry Prize, Chris teaches composition and literature at Kennesaw State University.
 His work appears in publications across the country.
-Chris holds an MA in Professional Writing from Kennesaw State and was named the program’s 2018 Distinguished Alumnus./ christopher-martin.net / Twitter: @cmartinwriting / Facebook: @christophermartinwriting / Instagram: @christophermartin22
+Website: chrbrmartin.com / Social media: @chrbrmartin

 The Habit of Fiction